MarieNabors/ENS/ENS/README.md

 - To run this project follow the steps

-head to public > and opem index.html on your browser.
+head to public > and open index.html on your browser.

 - in future improvements we will run this by usen express/handlebars.